 I would honestly recommend IntelliJ Community Edition to anyone who today start to learn Java.
-It is the best tool to learn that language and in future to work with it, but then you will have to pay for commercial usage.
+It is the best tool to learn that language and in the future to work with it, but then you will have to pay for a commercial license.

 So far I never experienced any problem with that IDE.
-I am aware of that I don’t use it full potential as it is huge and it is hard for newbie to learn all that options build in.
+I am aware that I don’t use its full potential as it is huge and it is hard for newbies to learn.

-If I would give an honest rate from 1 to 10 it would be 10 I think.
+If I would give an honest rate from 1 to 10, I think it would be 10.